Fail-Watch and Trading System Warnings

 The status of the order is being processed in the Trading Server longer than xxxx ms.

-Message: The broker API is unable to process your orders in a timely manner!
+Message: The order status is delayed.
 Place/modify fewer orders and check your Internet connection.

 Order or OCO group placement is taking more than xxxx ms — TR02